Help us improve your experience.

 Protocol MTU for MPLS

 If you do not configure an MPLS MTU, Junos OS Evolved derives the MPLS MTU from the physical interface MTU.
-From this value, the software subtracts the encapsulation-specific overhead and space for the maximum number of labels that might be pushed in the Packet Forwarding Engine.
+From this value, the software subtracts the encapsulation overhead and space for the maximum number of labels that might be pushed in the Packet Forwarding Engine.
 The software provides for three labels of four bytes each, for a total of 12 bytes.

-In other words, the formula used to determine the MPLS MTU is as follows:
+The formula used to determine the MPLS MTU is as follows:

-Encapsulation Overhead by Interface Encapsulation Type
+Encapsulation Overhead

-Table 1: Encapsulation Overhead by Encapsulation Type
+Table 1: Encapsulation Overhead by Interface Encapsulation Type

 Interface Encapsulation